Mónica Palacio: Bio

 Director, DC Office of Human Rights

-Mónica Palacio was appointed by Mayor Vincent C. Gray on November 3, 2013 to serve as Acting Director of the District of Columbia Office of Human Rights (OHR), whose mission is to investigate and eradicate discrimination, increase equal opportunity and protect human rights for persons who live, work, or visit in the District.
-She became the permanent Director in March 2014.
-For over twenty years Mónica has served as a leader in the fields of civil rights, leadership development and capacity building for social justice organizations and comprehensive community planning initiatives.
-She brings extensive experience advocating with, and on behalf of, under-represented and disenfranchised communities through issue-based coalitions, government and community partnerships, and social justice organizations at the local and national level.
+Mónica Palacio has served as the Director of the District of Columbia Office of Human Rights (OHR) - the District’s civil rights enforcement agency - since March 2014.
+Mónica brings twenty years of experience in civil rights, strengthening communities in crisis and capacity building for social justice organizations.
+She brings extensive experience advocating in partnership with under-represented and disenfranchised communities through issue-based coalitions, government and community partnerships, and social justice organizations at the local and national level.
 She served as a senior consultant at the Management Assistance Group, Director of Training and Technical Assistance for the National Crime Prevention Council, and Associate Director of Latino Leadership Programs with the National Coalition Building Institute.

 Mónica holds a J.D. from the Georgetown University Law Center and a B.A. from Fordham University.
-Since 1993, she has worked with and helped launch dozens of based community based organizations in the District such as Public Allies-DC, YouthBuild, Mary’s Center, Asian American Lead, the Family Place, Tenants and Workers United, and Ayuda.
+Since 1993, she has worked with and helped launch dozens of community-based organizations in the District, such as Public Allies-DC, YouthBuild, Mary’s Center, Asian American Lead, the Family Place, Tenants and Workers United, and Ayuda.
 From 2004 to 2008, Mónica also served as a Commissioner of the District’s Commission on Human Rights.
 She was born in Bogota, Colombia, has lived in the District for over 23 years and currently resides in the Petworth neighborhood of Ward 4 with her son Joaquin.